-Below you will find our selection of the top online master’s in health informatics for the 2016-2017 school year.
+Below you will find our selection of the top online master’s in health informatics.

 As a field of study, “health informatics” didn’t even exist a mere 20-30 years ago.
 Rather, its advent occurred alongside a series of technological developments that fundamentally changed the way people look at and understand data.
 In a general sense, improvements in computing power have given way to a discipline now known as data science, or data analytics.
 And while data scientists could work in any number of industries, from marketing to politics, health informaticists take on a uniquely purposeful challenge.

 The American Medical Informatics Association (AMIA) describes “the science of informatics” as one that “drives innovation” and is “defining future approaches” in essential sectors of the economy, such as biomedical research and public health.
 Professionals in medical informatics might spend their time mining data, conducting research, designing algorithms, or otherwise analyzing results that have significant applications in healthcare.
 The potential benefits of this work are vast, from helping an insurance company update its electronic records system to helping a busy hospital identify areas of inefficiency.

 A master’s degree in bioinformatics isn’t necessarily a requirement, but as with most fields, it can greatly expand career opportunities and open up doors to higher-level positions.
 And because so much of healthcare informatics is focused on data collection and analysis, it helps to have experience conducting original research and/or completing a thesis project (which many graduate programs require).